Looking for Paediatric Osteopathy in Brunswick Heads?

 How does an osteopathy treatment session work?

-Ellie will start by taking a detailed history of your pregnancy and birth, followed by a gentle assessment of your baby.
-This helps her determine whether osteopathic treatment is appropriate.
+Patty will start by taking a detailed history of your pregnancy and birth, followed by a gentle assessment of your baby.
+This helps im determine whether osteopathic treatment is appropriate.

 Paediatric osteopathy and cranial osteopathy use very light-touch techniques, working with the baby’s natural movements and breathing to ease areas of tension.